cs-giung/giung2-dev/projects/residual-networks/README.md

 # Residual Networks

+## Results for 32x32 images

 ### CIFAR10_x32
-* The optimization terminates after 48k iterations with a mini-batch size of 256 (i.e., 300 epochs).
+* The optimization terminates after 48k iterations with a mini-batch size of 256 (~300 epochs).
-* All training runs are done with a single GeForce RTX 3090.
+* All training runs are done with a single GeForce RTX 3090
-* The calculation of throughputs `iter/min` is based on the last 5k iterations.
+* The calculation of throughputs is based on the last 5k iterations.

 | Depth | Width | # Params | val/acc | tst/acc | tst/nll | misc                   |    |
 |    -: |    -: |       -: |     :-: |     :-: |     :-: | :-                     | :- |